THANK YOU TO THE FACULTY FOR THIS DEEPLY MOVING AND WELL THOUGHT-OUT PROGRAM

 Renée has been a professional storyteller since 1986.
 In addition to performing, she teaches a variety of workshops, including family storytelling, integrating storytelling in the classroom, and building community through storytelling.
 Her work has been published in Penina Schram’s Chosen Tales, and Goldie Milgram’s Mitzvah Stories.
 Renée is also a pretty darn good juggler.

-Mark is a free-range rabbi, musician, storyteller, and spiritual director.
+Mark is a free-range rabbi, musician, composer, storyteller, and spiritual director.
 He is founder of and spiritual guide of Minyan Oneg Shabbat, Washington DC's Jewish Renewal happening, which offers a monthly session of Mindfulness practice Thru a Jewish Lens.
 His project -A Year of Stories- dedicated to the memory of his teacher, Reb Zalman Schachter-Shalomi of blessed memory, is Mark's retelling of stories gathered from a vast variety of sources.
 From 1977-1986 Mark was a member of the renowned Living Stage Theater Company at Arena Stage in Washington, DC.
 His original theater pieces have been performed at Wolf Trap Center for the Performing Arts and The Smithsonian.

 Kate Shulamit Fagan is a dynamic teacher and vibrant storyteller.
 She teaches nationally and locally effective story telling, pastoral counseling, decisions at the end of life, ethical wills, and the art of compassionate listening.
 She is well known for her creative Jewish life cycle celebrations.
 Shulamit directs the Rabbinic Pastor program for ALEPH Alliance for Jewish Renewal, and received smicha (ordination) as a Rabbinic Pastor in 2001.
 ALEPH is a national organization which advances vital Judaism as an ethical and spiritual path.